 As they acclimate to this new environment and these new opportunities, they take stock of themselves anew.
-Initial written assignments include autobiographies and personal timelines that allow them to view their own histories in new ways, while giving them tools they'll use in their study of ancient cultures throughout the year.
+Initial written assignments include personal timelines that allow them to view their own histories in new ways, while giving them tools they'll use in their study of ancient cultures throughout the year.
 Through the advisory program, which begins in fifth grade, they'll express themselves and connect with one another through daily facilitated conversation.
 They'll also have a chance to test themselves academically in new ways, as they become eligible to participate in the National Geographic Geography Bee and compete for a spot on Gordon's championship MathCounts team.

 Becoming a fifth grader also means joining a larger community of Gordon's Middle School, a place that prides itself on being a place where everyone can find a sense of belonging.
 That community convenes every week at Middle School meetings, and fifth graders will connect with their older peers during activities block, on the athletics fields, on stage, and during the student-led daylong teach-ins that happen over the course of the year.
 These teach-ins use academics to draw the Middle School together; students and teachers design workshops to pause and dive more deeply into what national events like Martin Luther King Jr. Day and the National Day of Silence requires of them as citizens of a diverse and global world.